 Instructions

-- In a large bowl, whisk together the gluten free flour, the 1.5 tablespoons of cornstarch, the baking powder and the kosher salt.
+- In a large bowl, whisk together the 2 cups multipurpose gluten free flour, the 1.5 tablespoons of cornstarch, the 1 ½ teaspoons baking powder and the ½ teaspoon kosher salt.
 Set aside.

-- In a large bowl of an electric mixer fitted with the paddle attachment or using a hand held mixer, beat the room temperature butter or vegan baking stick and 1 ¼ cups of granulated sugar until soft and creamy.
+- In a large bowl of an electric mixer fitted with the paddle attachment or using a hand held mixer, beat the ½ cup room temperature butter and 1 ¼ cups of granulated sugar until soft and creamy.
 About 2-3 minutes.

-- Slowly beat the cornstarch water mixture, milk, the cooled strained strawberry liquid (3.5 tablespoons...you may have some left over) and vanilla into the creamed butter and sugar.
-It will look pale pink and chunky.
+- Slowly beat the cornstarch water, the ¼ cup milk, the 1 teaspoon pure vanilla extract and 3.5 tablespoons of the cooled strawberry syrup into the creamed butter and sugar.
+The mixture will look pale pink and chunky.

 - Slowly beat in the gluten free flour mixture a little at a time until just combined.
 If desired, add in ¼ teaspoon red food coloring and mix into the dough so it is blended throughout.

-- Roll each dough ball in the extra 2 tablespoons of granulated sugar to coat completely.
+- Roll each dough ball in the extra 2 tablespoons of granulated sugar and coat completely.

 - Place dough balls about 3-4 inches apart on the parchment lined baking sheet.
 Bake the cookies at 325 degrees Fahrenheit for 15 minutes.
-Store extra dough balls in the fridge while the rest are baking if they don't all fit.
-I only bake 6 at a time.
+I only bake 6-8 at a time.
+Pop the rest of the dough balls in the fridge while the first batch is baking.

 Jackie